AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 #### 4.2.5 Implementing IDD with Chains

-The frame dependency structure includes a mapping between Decode targets and chains.
-The mapping gives an SFU the ability to know the set of chains it needs to track in order to ensure that the corresponding Decode targets remain decodable.
-Every packet includes, for every chain, the Frame number for the previous frame in that chain.
-An SFU can instantaneously detect a broken chain by checking whether or not the previous frame in that chain has been received.
+The Frame dependency structure includes a mapping between Decode targets and Chains.
+The mapping gives an SFU the ability to know the set of Chains it needs to track in order to ensure that the corresponding Decode targets remain decodable.
+Every packet includes, for every Chain, the Frame number for the previous Frame in that Chain.
+An SFU can instantaneously detect a broken Chain by checking whether or not the previous Frame in that Chain has been received.
-Due to the fact that chain information for all chains is present in all packets, an SFU can detect a broken chain regardless of whether the first packet received after a loss is part of that chain.
+Due to the fact that Chain information for all Chains is present in all packets, an SFU can detect a broken Chain regardless of whether the first packet received after a loss is part of that Chain.

-In order to start/restart chains, a packet may reference its own Frame number as an indication that no previous frames are needed for the chain.
-Key frames are common cases for such '(re)start of chain' indications.
+In order to start/restart Chains, a packet may reference its own Frame number as an indication that no previous Frames are needed for the Chain.
+Key frames are common cases for such '(re)start of Chain' indications.

 **Note:** Chains may be used for more than just realizing the IDD property.
 {:.alert .alert-info }